joelchelliah/simple-repl-in-haskell/README.md

 ## What's a REPL
 REPL stands for Read-Eval-Print-Loop, and as the name implies, its job is to:
   1. **Read** the given input, and parse it into a data structure that can be evaluated.
-  2. **Evaluate** the parsed expression, based on some set of rules or logic.
+  2. **Evaluate** the parsed expression, based on a set of rules.
-  3. **Print** the result of the evaluated epxression.
+  3. **Print** the result of the evaluated expression.
   4. **Repeat** (loop) until signaled to stop.

 REPLs are most commonly associated with programming languages, where they are used as an interactive shell for interpreting the code written that language.
 Most languages often come with such REPLs already bundled into their toolkit (e.g. Ruby's [IRB](https://en.wikipedia.org/wiki/Interactive_Ruby_Shell), or Haskell's [GHCi](https://wiki.haskell.org/GHC/GHCi)).
-These days, there's also an evergrowing number of online REPLs that support several different languages, such as [repl.it](https://repl.it/site/about).
+These days, there's also an ever-growing number of online REPLs that support several different languages, such as [repl.it](https://repl.it/site/about).

-In these cases, the **read** and **evaluate** parts are focused around interpreting the input based on the language that provides the REPL.
-However, stricly speaking, a REPL doesn't necessarily have to be connected to a fully fleshed out programming language (or any language at all).
-Although that is its most common use case, one can argue that a REPL can pretty much be anything you want it to be, as long as it can **read**, **evaluate** and **print** whatever you throw at it in a repeating **loop**.
+In these cases, the **read** and **evaluate** parts are focused around interpreting the input based on the language providing the REPL.
+However, a REPL doesn't necessarily have to be connected to a fully fleshed out programming language (or any language at all).
+Although that is the most common use case, one can argue that a REPL can pretty much be anything you want it to be, as long as it can **read**, **evaluate** and **print** whatever you throw at it in a repeating **loop**.